wp-plugins/adapter-gravity-add-on/readme.txt

 == Description ==

 * Must have the Gravity Forms plugin.
-Don't activate this unless you Gravity Forms activated.
+Don't activate this unless Gravity Forms is activated.
 * Makes email opt-in forms horizontal, and small enough to put anywhere.
 * Set an opt-in form to show at the end of every post.
 * Must have the Gravity Forms plugin.